 For the birds

-The Shorebird Steward’s position — the interpreter of conservation science at the site.
+The Shorebird Steward’s position, interpreting conservation science at the site.

 - At the site, at the right tide, with the tools and the knowledge to read what they see